Borja, Paraguay

 Borja is a town in the Guairá Department of Paraguay.
 Located 25km to the South of Villarrica and 212km to the South East of Asuncion.
 Its main tourist attractions are two small waterfalls Salto Cristal and Salto Tupasy Ykua.

 It was founded under the name of Yhacanguazu on October 22, 1778 by the Spanish Governor of Paraguay Pedro Melo de Portugal.
 The original name is in Guarani and it means large water spring.
 The current name of Borja was adopted in 1929 to honor Mateo Borja, a former resident.
 The main economic activity are sugarcane cultivation and subsistence livestock farming.

-During Spanish rule in Paraguay (1535-1811) this area was part of a trackway known as the Royal Roads (Caminos reales) The roads were used by the Spanish authorities to visit the towns of Caazapa, Yuty and Itape.
+During Spanish rule in Paraguay (1535-1811) this area was part of a trackway known as the Royal Roads (Caminos reales) The roads were used by the Spanish authorities to visit the towns of Caazapá, Yuty, and Itapé.